yousean-ai/UGS/Usage.md

 - **Windows**: COM1, COM2 and so on.

 Select the correct baud rate for your controller.
-- **GRBL** - version 0.9 or later are using 115200, earlier versions are using 9600.
+- **GRBL** - version 0.9 or later use 115200, earlier versions use 9600.
 - **TinyG/g2core** will adapt to the baud rate you are connecting with so it really doesn't matter.

 ## Actions
 Actions are small commands that can be either sent to the controller or for controlling specific parts of a loaded gcode program.
 Most actions can be assigned to a keyboard short cut or be added to the toolbar or [Toolbox](#toolbox).

 ### Machine actions
 Machine actions are used for sending specific commands to the controller.
 This could be for resetting alarms or setting the controller work position.
 These actions will be enabled/disabled depending on the state of the controller.
-For instance most actions will be disabled when running a gcode program or some actions will not be available when in an alarm state.
+For instance, most actions will be disabled when running a gcode program, or some actions will not be available when in an alarm state.
 Below are some of the most important actions to know about.

 <details>
 <summary>&nbsp;<img src="https://raw.githubusercontent.com/winder/Universal-G-Code-Sender/master/ugs-platform/ugs-platform-ugscore/src/main/resources/resources/icons/resetzero.svg"/>&nbsp;&nbsp;<b>Reset zero</b></summary><br/>